Vainglory (poem)

-"Vainglory" is the title given to an Old English gnomic or homiletic poem of eighty-four lines, preserved in the Exeter Book.
-The precise date of composition is unknown, but the fact of its preservation in a late tenth-century manuscript gives us an approximate terminus ante quem.
+"Vainglory" is the title given to a gnomic or homiletic poem of eighty-four lines in Old English, preserved in the Exeter Book.
+The precise date of composition is unknown, but the fact of its preservation in a late tenth-century manuscript provides an approximate terminus ante quem.

-The poem is structured around a comparison of two basic opposites of human conduct; on the one hand, the proud man, who “is the devil's child, enwreathed in flesh” (biþ feondes bearn / flæsce bifongen), and, on the other hand, the virtuous man, characterised as "God’s own son" (godes agen bearn).
+The poem is structured around a comparison of two basic opposites of human conduct; on the one hand, the proud man, who "is the devil's child, enwreathed in flesh" (biþ feondes bearn / flæsce bifongen), and, on the other hand, the virtuous man, characterised as "God's own son" (godes agen bearn).